 Beneficient's primary operations pertain to its liquidity products whereby Ben LP, through its subsidiaries, extends loans collateralized by cash flows from illiquid alternative assets and provides services to the trustees who administer the collateral.
 Beneficient's core business products are its Exchange Trust, LiquidTrust and the InterChange Trust (introduced in 2020).
 Beneficient's clients select one of these products and place their alternative assets into the custody trust that is a constituent member of a trust structure called the "ExAlt PlanTM" (comprised of Exchange Trusts, LiquidTrusts, Custody Trusts, Collective Trusts, and Funding Trusts).
-The ExAlt PlanTM then delivers to Beneficient's clients the consideration required by the specific product selected by those clients.
+The ExAlt PlanTM then delivers to Beneficient's clients the consideration required by the specific product selected by Beneficient's clients.
 At the same time, Beneficient, through a subsidiary, extends a loan to the ExAlt PlanTM.
 The proceeds (cash or securities of Ben LP or its affiliates) of that loan to the ExAlt PlanTM are ultimately paid to the client.
 The cash flows from the client's alternative asset support the repayment of the loans plus any related interest and fees.

-Beneficient held loans receivable with a carrying value of \$210.5 million and \$232.3 million at June 30, 2020 and December 31, 2019.
-Loans are carried at the principal amount outstanding, plus interest paid in kind, less allowance for loan loss and net of any unearned income.
-Loans bear contractual interest at the greater of 14% plus or minus 95% of certain income or losses of the associated Funding Trust or 1-month LIBOR plus 10%, compounded monthly.
+Beneficient held loans receivable with a carrying value of \$218.6 million and \$232.3 million at March 31, 2020 and December 31, 2019.
+Loans are carried at the principal amount outstanding, plus interest paid in kind, less allowance for loan loss.
+Loans bear contractual interest at the greater of 14% or 1-month LIBOR plus 10%, compounded daily.
 In the event an alternative reference rate is required, the Secured Overnight Financing Rate ("SOFR") would replace LIBOR, as contemplated in our loan agreements.
 The primary source of repayment for the loans and related fees is cash flows from the alternative assets collateralizing the loans.
-Interest income on loans is accrued on the principal amount outstanding and interest compounds on a monthly basis.
+Interest income on loans is accrued on the principal amount outstanding and interest compounds on a daily basis.

-As of June 30, 2020, Beneficient's loan portfolio had exposure to 120 professionally managed alternative investment funds, comprised of 368 underlying investments, and approximately 87 percent of Beneficient's loan portfolio (based on NAV) was collateralized by investments in private companies.

-Beneficient's loan portfolio diversification spans across these industry sectors and geographic regions for the periods shown below (dollar amounts in thousands):
+As of March 31, 2020, Beneficient's loan portfolio had exposure to 118 professionally managed alternative investment funds, comprised of 350 underlying investments, and approximately 92 percent of Beneficient's loan portfolio (based on NAV) was collateralized by investments in private companies.
+Beneficient's loan portfolio diversification spans across these industry sectors and geographic regions (dollar amounts in thousands):